mdesantis/rails-websocket-bench/post.md

  - `tsung -f tsung.xml -k start`

- Tsung will write its results in the `~/.tsung`, and serve them live at http://localhost:8091/.
+ Tsung will write its results in the `~/.tsung` directory, and serve them live at http://localhost:8091/.

 ### Caveats